isaac-sim/IsaacLab/docs/source/features/ray.rst

 The pythonic dependencies can be installed with:

 .. code-block:: bash
+  # For multi-run support and resource isolation
+  ./isaaclab.sh -p -m pip install ray[default]==2.31.0
+  # For hyperparameter tuning

-  ./isaaclab.sh -p -m pip install 'ray[default, tune]==2.31.0'
+  ./isaaclab.sh -p -m pip install ray[tuning]==2.31.0
   ./isaaclab.sh -p -m pip install optuna bayesian-optimization
-  # MLFlow is needed for fetching logs on clusters
+  # MLFlow is needed only for fetching logs on clusters, not needed for local
   ./isaaclab.sh -p -m pip install mlflow

 If using KubeRay clusters on Google GKE with the batteries-included cluster launch file,